MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

   * Operating System Data – Alterable state
   * User Data – Alterable state

-Each of these Windows Holographic for Business operating states is described in the following section.
+Each of these HoloLens 2 operating states is described in the following section.

 #### Core operating system